James Keane (bishop): Bishop of Cheyenne

-On June 10, 1902 Pope Leo XIII appointed Keane as the third bishop of Diocese of Cheyenne.
-He was consecrated on October 28, 1902, by Archbishop John Ireland.
+On June 10, 1902 Pope Leo XIII appointed Keane as the third bishop of Cheyenne.
+He was consecrated at the Cathedral of Saint Paul in St. Paul, Minnesota, on October 28, 1902, by Archbishop John Ireland.
 Bishops Joseph Cotter and James McGolrick were the principal co-consecrators.

 Keane came to Wyoming at a time of increasing population and economic expansion.
 Keane needed to recruit priests who would be willing to work in the difficult environment of Wyoming, and was successful in doing so.
 The diocese was incorporated according to the laws of the state of Wyoming.
 The parishes of the diocese were likewise incorporated with the bishop, the pastor and two lay trustees serving as a corporate board at each parish.
-He was successful in his appeals to the newly formed Catholic Church Extension Society for funds to expand the church across the state.
-He also directed the building of Cheyenne's St. Mary's Cathedral and a new episcopal residence.
-The cathedral was dedicated in 1909.
-He served the diocese as its bishop for nine years.
+He obtained funding from the newly formed Catholic Church Extension Society in Chicago, Illinois, to expand the Catholic presence across Wyoming.
+Keane also directed the building of Cheyenne's St. Mary's Cathedral and a new episcopal residence.
+He dedicated the new cathedral in 1909.

 Archbishop of Dubuque

-Pope Pius X named James Keane as the third archbishop of the Archdiocese of Dubuque on August 11, 1911.
+Pope Pius X named James Keane as the third archbishop of Dubuque on August 11, 1911.
 James Keane would gain the nickname "Hickory" due to his stern nature.
-Along with the Keane appointment, the pope created the new Diocese of Des Moines out of the western part of the archdiocese.
+Along with the Keane appointment, Pius X erected the Diocese of Des Moines out of the western part of the Diocese of Davenport in southern Iowa.

-One of Keane's interests as archbishop was Columbia College in Dubuque.
+One of Keane's interests as archbishop was Columbia College, the Catholic college in Dubuque.
 When he came to Dubuque, Columbia had an enrollment of 330 and a staff of 20.
 By the time he died, it had an enrollment of 700 and a faculty of 48.
-He began an endowment fund for the college in 1917, and it became one of only seven Catholic educational institutions in the U.S. with an endowment fund of at least one million dollars.
+He began an endowment fund for the college in 1917; it became one of only seven Catholic educational institutions in the U.S. with an endowment fund of at least one million dollars.
 Keane secured a $200,000 donation from the Rockefeller Foundation for the college.
+Columbia College is now Loras College.

 A strong believer in Catholic education, Keane insisted that all Catholics in the archdiocese support the parochial schools, even if they did not have children attending them.
 He also started the diocesan newspaper, the Witness.

 Keane was a staunch supporter of the temperance movement in the United States and spoke out frequently against alcohol consumption.
-He also served on the Irish Peace Commission of 1920, organized to resolve the armed conflict in Ireland between the United Kingdom and the Irish Republican Army.
-Keane gained national attention as a speaker at the 1926 World's Alliance for International Friendship, his address being broadcast nationally on radio.
-Keane decreed that Catholics who went out dancing on Saturday nights should be denied communion at Mass.
+He also served on the American Commission on Conditions in Ireland of 1920, organized to resolve the armed conflict in Ireland between the United Kingdom and the Irish Republican Army.
+Keane gained national attention as a speaker in 1926 at the World Alliance for International Friendship Through the Churches in Des Moines, Iowa, his address being broadcast nationally on radio.
+Keane decreed that Catholics in his diocese who went dancing on Saturday nights should be denied communion at Mass.